sebastiancarlos/sway-talisman/README.md

 This is __not__ a TUI launcher; It just makes your terminal even __more__ of a launcher.

 ## Introduction
-GUI application launchers are cool, but if your are a Sway user, you might be interested in taking your minimalism to the next level.
+GUI application launchers are cool, but if you're a Sway user, you might be interested in taking your minimalism to the next level.

 It turns out we've had application launchers since the 1960's: Terminals and shells!
-Indeed, shells are the only programing languages in which launching a new process is a first-class citizen.
+Indeed, shells are the only programming languages in which launching a new process is a first-class citizen.

 So, why not embrace a minimalist tiling-window-manager workflow in which your terminal